Sida's work in Bolivia

 Improved living conditions

-One third of the population of Bolivia lives below the national poverty threshold and the wealth gap is wide.
+More than a third of the population of Bolivia live below the national poverty threshold and the wealth gap is wide.7

 Bolivia is wealthy in natural resources such as natural gas, oil and minerals.
 As the Bolivian economy is dependent on the export of raw materials, the country has been hard-hit by falling prices on world markets over recent years.